Mahanati: Release

 The overseas distribution rights of Mahanati were acquired by Nirvana Cinemas, reportedly at an amount of ₹45 million.
 N. Chandrababu Naidu, the then chief minister of Andhra Pradesh, was impressed with the film and offered to exempt Mahanati from taxes in Andhra Pradesh, but the studio owner Ashwini Dutt politely declined it.
 Mahanati was pirated on torrent websites which affected its box office collections.
-This was partly due to the unavailability of screens due to holdovers of the year's previous releases Bharat Ane Nenu, Rangasthalam, and Naa Peru Surya, Naa Illu India.
+This was partly due to the unavailability of screens due to holdovers of the year's previous releases Bharat Ane Nenu, Rangasthalam, and Naa Peru Surya.
 The number of screens were increased in the second week.
 From the third week, makers announced that the film would be screened at the old age homes.

 After the film's release, Ganesan's first daughter Kamala Selvaraj alleged that Ganesan's characterisation was distorted and the film was biased in favour of Savitri.
 Ashwin responded by stating that Selvaraj was made aware of the plot during its development.
 Savitri's daughter Vijaya Chamundeswari also defended the film, suggesting that Selvaraj may have watched the film from a different perspective.

 Home media

 The film's digital rights were acquired by Amazon Prime Video.
 The television broadcast rights of Mahanati were acquired by Star Maa; its premiere on television registered a target rating point (TRP) rating of 20.16.
-A deleted scene from the Tamil version of the film was released on 30 May 2018.
-The scene recreated the song "Vaarayo Vennilave" from Missiamma (1955).
-The film was also dubbed in Hindi and released by Goldmines Telefilms on YouTube on 14 October 2021.
+A deleted scene from the film was released on 30 May 2018.
+The scene recreated the song "Vaarayo Vennilave" from the Tamil film Missiamma (1955).
+The film was also dubbed in Hindi produced by Swapna Cinema and released by Goldmines Telefilms on YouTube on 14 October 2021.